 New Research Reserve Findings Back Up Marine Debris Campaign

-New findings and a campaign by the Mission-Aransas Research Reserve are tackling Texas' marine debris problem.
+The Takeaway: New findings and a campaign by the Mission-Aransas Research Reserve are tackling Texas' marine debris problem.

 Trash causes problems for communities all along the Gulf Coast, and nowhere is it more evident than in Texas, according to a 2018 study by the Dauphin Island Sea Lab and Mission-Aransas National Estuarine Research Reserve.
 These researchers discovered that ten times more trash washes up on the Texas coast than on any other Gulf state coast.
 This finding, and others, are giving added momentum to a City of Port Aransas marine debris campaign led by the research reserve.